-Gabriel Meléndez (Distinguished Professor at the University of New Mexico and author of Hidden Chicano Cinema: Film Dramas in the Borderlands) will join moderator Stephen Borunda (Film and Media Studies, UCSB) for a discussion this important film.
-This event will not include a screening.
+Gabriel Meléndez (Distinguished Professor at the University of New Mexico and author of Hidden Chicano Cinema: Film Dramas in the Borderlands) joined moderator Stephen Borunda (Film and Media Studies, UCSB) for a discussion this important film.
 Salt of the Earth is available for streaming on Amazon Prime, Kanopy, Pluto TV, and Tubi.

 Gabriel Meléndez (University of New Mexico)

 Gabriel Meléndez is the former Director of the Center for Regional Studies (CRS) at the University of New Mexico.
 CRS promotes the quest to identify and make available sources of knowledge about the USA-Mexico Borderlands, the Americas and Spain.
 Meléndez is a University Distinguished Professor and former chair of American Studies.
 He is a literary, social and cultural critic with research interests in ethnic and cultural representations in film and autobiography.